Timeline shows media, Dems' different approach to Tara Reade accusation after Kavanaugh free-for-all

 CNN's Anderson Cooper does not ask Biden about Reade's claims in a lengthy virtual town hall.
 In its writeup of the event, CNN assures readers, "Joe Biden: He's just like the rest of us."

-"We sit on our back porch and they sit out on the lawn with two chairs," the network quotes Biden as saying.
+"We sit on our back porch and they sit out on the lawn with two chairs," the network says of Biden and his wife Jill.
 "They talk through everything that's happened during their day now that they are home from school, who's driving who crazy."

+The Huffington Post covers Reade's claim.
+The outlet notes, "Last April, Reade was one of eight women to accuse the former vice president of inappropriate touching."
+The articles goes on to observe, however, that when she first accused Biden of inappropriate touching, Reade was "accused of being politically motivated and called a Russian operative after a Medium post in which she praised Russia and its president Vladimir Putin resurfaced."

+Reade has said she did not initially outline the full extent of Biden's alleged sexual assault, including digital penetration, out of embarrassment.

 Day 4